niklashultstrom/Sites/README.md

 # The Web List
-Curated list of interesting sites and its producers by Niklas Hultström
+A collection of interesting sites and its producers curated by Niklas Hultström

 ## Publishers